fuatakgun/eufy_security/README.md

 ![image](https://user-images.githubusercontent.com/11085566/210082270-4de06bbe-0d10-4dde-9fd3-cb12d6758b67.png)

+9- Enable diagnostic entities that are disabled by default.
+After installation, some entities are disabled to avoid generating too large amounts of data.
+This is expected behavior.
+If you think any entity is important, just enable it.
+To do this select one of the device in eufy_security integrations.
+Then scroll down to Diagnostic section and select one of entity.
+In top go to settings and turn on `Enabled` and `Visible` parameters in settings.
+After around 30 secont this entity will be available.

 ## 4. Setting up your dashboard for camera

 Native Home Assistant streaming is fairly slow (maybe not?), so you are highly advised to install WebRTC integration from HACS.